How to Download Multiple Files from Amazon S3 Bucket in Spring Boot

 import org.springframework.web.servlet.mvc.method.annotation.StreamingResponseBody;

-import com.s3.sample.demo.service.S3MultipleDownloadServiceExample;
+import com.example.app.service.S3MultipleFilesDownloadService;

 @RestController

-public class AmazonS3MultipleDownloadExampleController {
+public class S3MultipleFilesDownloadController {

 @Autowired